kirklg/automata/README.md

 # automata
-Configuration Management System designed in the context of how the word "automata" is defined.
+Configuration Management System designed in the context of how the word "automaton" is defined.

 # Design Goals for me
 * Linux only (but it _should_ work on BSD since this is haskell after all)